-How much should it cost for the dealer to put oil and windshield wiper fluid into the vehicle?
-Nothing.
 That should be part of the dealer’s cost of doing business to give you, the customer, a product that’s ready to use.

 - Tip – Dispute any tacked-on “service fee” such as a giant refueling charge similar to what car rental companies add when you return a vehicle running on empty.

 Somebody has to do the back office work to check your credit rating, prepare the sales contract, including all that legalese about warranties and covered repairs, so this is a great place for the dealer to inflate the purchase price with hidden fees, which can be as much as $500.

 - Tip – There re just a few states which legally limit what a dealer can charge for paperwork – usually that’s no more than $250, or a percentage of the purchase price.

 - Tip – Make the dealer break it down line-by-line so you can see what costs are legit, and what is padding.

 Paying for their newspaper ads and TV commercials